marasinipradeep/minishell_42/readme.txt

 -Handle ctrl-C, ctrl-D and ctrl-\ while executing -Handle ctrl-C, ctrl-D and ctrl-\ while in interactive mode -builtin 'echo' (with option -n)
--builtin 'cd' with only relative and absolute paths -builtin 'pwd', no options
 -builtin 'export', no options
 -builtin 'unset', no options
 -builtin 'env', no options or arguments